Solomon: Succession and administration

 According to the First Book of Kings, when David was old, "he could not get warm".
 "So they sought a beautiful young woman throughout all the territory of Israel, and found Abishag the Shunamite, and brought her to the king.
 The young woman was very beautiful, and she was of service to the king and attended to him, but the king knew her not."

 While David was in this state, court factions were maneuvering for power.
-David's heir apparent, Adonijah, acted to have himself declared king, but was outmaneuvered by Bathsheba and the prophet Nathan, who convinced David to proclaim Solomon king according to his earlier promise (not recorded elsewhere in the biblical narrative), despite Solomon's being younger than his brothers.
+Adonijah, David's heir apparent, acted to have himself declared king, but was outmaneuvered by Bathsheba and the biblical prophet Nathan, who convinced David to proclaim Solomon king according to his earlier promise (not recorded elsewhere in the biblical narrative), despite Solomon's being younger than his brothers.

 Solomon, as instructed by David, began his reign with an extensive purge, including his father's chief general, Joab, among others, and further consolidated his position by appointing friends throughout the administration, including in religious positions as well as in civic and military posts.
 It is said that Solomon ascended to the throne when he was only about fifteen.

 Solomon greatly expanded his military strength, especially the cavalry and chariot arms.
 He founded numerous colonies, some of which doubled as trading posts and military outposts.
+He also increased the bureaucracy.

 Trade relationships were a focus of his administration.
-In particular he continued his father's very profitable relationship with the Phoenician king Hiram I of Tyre (see 'wealth' below); they sent out joint expeditions to the lands of Tarshish and Ophir to engage in the trade of luxury products, importing gold, silver, sandalwood, pearls, ivory, apes and peacocks.
+In particular he continued his father's very profitable relationship with the Phoenician king Hiram I of Tyre (see 'wealth' below); they sent out joint expeditions to the lands of Tarshish and Ophir to engage in the trade of luxury products, importing gold, silver, sandalwood, pearls, ivory, apes, and peacocks.
 Solomon is considered the most wealthy of the Israelite kings named in the Bible.